EmptyBucket/Intervals/README.md

 ### Interval initialization

 If you do not explicitly specify inclusion, then the interval will be `IntervalInclusion.RightOpened`, i.e. `[x, y)`. `IntervalInclusion.RightOpened` and `IntervalInclusion.LeftOpened` are preferred because for them the result of operations is always obvious.
-But when choosing this type of interval, you must keep in mind that in client code you must use pair of non-strict and strict inequality, e.g. `x <= {you-variable} && {you-variable} < y` for `IntervalInclusion.RightOpened`
+But when choosing this type of interval, you must keep in mind that in client code you must use pair of non-strict and strict comparison operators, e.g. `x <= {you-variable} && {you-variable} < y` for `IntervalInclusion.RightOpened`

 ```csharp
 // [0, 10]